QingyangKong/knowledge-dump/eclipse/Dynamic Web Project.md

  3 Add plugin to indicate java version
  4 Add a facet for Dynamic Web Project to the maven project.
  5 Export project as WAR file and put into the `$SERVER_HOME\webapp` in server directory like Tomcat.
+ 6 Modify the deployment assembly and add maven libs to make suew that WAR file exported together.